charlesq34/frustum-pointnets/README.md

     sh scripts/command_prep_data.sh

 Basically, during this process, we are extracting frustum point clouds along with ground truth labels from the original KITTI data, based on both ground truth 2D bounding boxes and boxes from a 2D object detector.
 We will do the extraction for the train (`kitti/image_sets/train.txt`) and validation set (`kitti/image_sets/val.txt`) using ground truth 2D boxes, and also extract data from validation set with predicted 2D boxes (`kitti/rgb_detections/rgb_detection_val.txt`).
-You can check `kitti/prepare_data.py` for more details.
+You can check `kitti/prepare_data.py` for more details, and run `python kitti/prepare_data.py --demo` to visualize the steps in data preparation.
 After the command executes, you should see three newly generated data files under the `kitti` folder.
-You can run `python kitti/prepare_data.py --demo` to visualize the prepared data.
+You can run `python train/provider.py` to visualize the training data (frustum point clouds and 3D bounding box labels, in rect camera coordinate).

 ### Training Frustum PointNets